truongsonghiep/journey-to-the-west/chapter-066.md

 beast!
 You recognize me?"* When the fiend raised his head and saw the figure before him, he went hurriedly to his knees.
 Hugging his stomach with both hands and pounding his head on the ground, he cried, *"My lord!
 Please spare my life!
 Please spare my life!
-I‟ll never dare do this again!"*Maitreya strode forward and grabbed the fiend.
+I'll never dare do this again!"*Maitreya strode forward and grabbed the fiend.
 After he had untied the bag of fertility and taken away the mallet for striking the sonorous stone, he cried, *"Sun Wukong, for my sake, please spare him."* Pilgrim, however, was so bitter that he started punching and kicking left and right, madly